This Kentucky lemonade cocktail is easy to make, and is every bit as refreshing as it is beautiful! It’s also easy to make non-alcholic!

 We’re officially nearing the end of February, which means Spring is getting closer!!
-Who else is ready?
-We’ve had a SUPER mild winter here in Ohio, but I’m still excited for all things Spring/Summer.
-Cookouts, baseball, shorts, grilling, and fun refreshing drinks, like this Kentucky lemonade cocktail!
+I’m ready for fun refreshing drinks, like this Kentucky lemonade cocktail!

 There’s just something so fantastic about an ice cold glass of lemonade.
 And when that lemonade is homemade?
 Whew, it’s the BEST!
 Don’t be intimidated by making homemade lemonade, it’s just a simple syrup (sugar and water), plus lemon juice.
 Easy peasy!